rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 There's no problem with *me* using some macros to do a few more things nicely, but what about the next person?
 What macros will they use?
 If we're talking about helper functions (like increment in a hashtable), how will they name their helper function?

 By using too many macros, everyone effectively ends up doing things differently, heck, almost using different languages.
-Learning the language also becomes more difficult - our brain uses pattern matching too, and we usually pick up on programming patterns when we see them more than once.
-If all the existing articles, blog posts, tutorials, code snippets are different, pattern matching becomes hard.
+Learning the language also becomes more difficult.
+Our brain uses pattern matching too, and we usually pick up on programming patterns when we see them more than once.
+If all the existing articles, blog posts, tutorials, code snippets are different, pattern matching becomes difficult.
 If that is the case, how can the language itself (and it's user base) grow?

 So while in theory, there are a lot of solutions to many of my issues in this post, I'm not convinced the kind that involves macros or defining helper functions are the good ones.
-In my opinion, Python is a language that does it right (C# is pretty good too - sufficiently standardized to be as good as Java for entreprise, much better language features.
+In my opinion, Python is a language that does it right (C# is pretty good too - sufficiently standardized to be as good as Java for enterprise, much better language features.
 Alas, there are way too many roadblocks for it to replace Java).

-Racket Debugging & Profilling
+Racket Debugging & Profiling
 -----------------------------

-While writing my compiler, I never quite managed to get [instrumentation and error tracing](http://docs.racket-lang.org/errortrace/using-errortrace.html) to work.
-I can live without instrumentation, but Racket's default error handling is really subpar.
-All too often, when an exception occurred, I would either get no stacktrace (and no line number) or an incomplete, unhelpful one.
+Racket's default error handling is subpar.
+In a lot of cases, I would either get no stacktrace (and no line number) or an incomplete, unhelpful one (e.g. `define-values` with the wrong number of values).
 That made debugging rather tedious at times.

-As a decent stacktrace is fundamental for the programmer, I am somewhat dissapointed that it does not come by default.
+There's [errortrace](http://docs.racket-lang.org/errortrace/using-errortrace.html), but shouldn't line numbers for error reports come by default?
+As for the instrumentation, I never managed to get it to report anything useful.

 Conclusion